Sharp thresholds for the Escobar functional: the Escobar-Willmore mass, geometric selection, and compactness trichotomy: Introduction

 \subsection{Guide to the paper}

-Section~\ref{sec:escobar} establishes the Escobar transfer, local stability and scale law; it proves the $O(\varepsilon)$ boundary selection and the $O(\varepsilon^2)$ one-bubble expansion with renormalized mass $\mathfrak R_g$.
-Section~\ref{sec:reduced} constructs the Lyapunov-Schmidt correction, the multi-bubble expansion with the boundary interaction kernel $\mathsf G_\partial$, eliminates scales, and analyzes the center-only potential $\mathcal W_k$.
-The compactness, rigidity, and bubbling parts of Theorem~\ref{thm:closure-escobar} are concluded there.
-Anchored/bi-modal stability and inverse selection corollaries are recorded where they are used.
-Section~\ref{sec:dirichlet-gn} develops the GN track: transfer, stability, first-order selection, and spectral/capacitary thresholds (with compactness/profiles deferred to appendices).
-Technical toolkits (charts, Jacobians, moment estimates, and profile decomposition) are collected in appendices to keep the main line streamlined.
+Section~\ref{sec:escobar} develops the analytic infrastructure: hemisphere coercivity, chart-scale transfer to $(M,g)$, and the first-order one-bubble expansion with conformal mean curvature coefficient $\rho_n^{\mathrm{conf}}H_g$.
+Section~\ref{sec:escobar-second} develops the second-order theory: the exact Escobar--Willmore decomposition of the renormalized mass $\mathfrak R_g$, the conformal cancellation $\kappa_1=\kappa_2=0$, non-umbilic automatic subcriticality, the cubic invariant $\Theta_g$, sampling observability, and threshold compactness on the umbilic stratum.
+Section~\ref{sec:reduced} constructs the Lyapunov--Schmidt correction, the multi-bubble expansion with the boundary interaction kernel $\mathsf G_\partial$, the scale-elimination and center-only potential $\mathcal W_k$, and the second-order selection laws for blow-up sequences.
+Technical toolkits (charts, Jacobians, moment estimates) are collected in appendices to keep the main line streamlined.